fastforwardlabs/few-shot-text-classification/README.md

 python3 scripts/few-shot_text_classification.py
 ```

-These scripts will generate several models (either known as `Zmaps` or `Wmaps`), which will be saved to the `data` directory under appropriately-named subdirectories.
+These scripts will generate several models (known either as `Zmaps` or `Wmaps`), which will be saved to the `data` directory under the `maps` subdirectory.
 These models are used in our prototype application and we have thus included pre-learned versions already.